 Does a county board of health have options in providing local health services for its citizens?

 Once a board of health is established and the county board appoints members, the board of health has four options for providing public health services for the citizens of its county.
 They are —

 What are the bi-county or multi-county health departments?
 Are the revenues and expenses shared proportionately?
 Has this been done successfully?

 Bi-county or multi-county health departments are like single-county health departments except they serve a larger area and are responsible to more than one county board.
 Several Illinois local health departments are bi-county or multi-county health departments.
 With this arrangement, a board of health is created by resolution of each county board or by voter approval in county-wide referenda.
 The board has representatives from each county.
 The revenues and expenses are shared proportionally.
-Successful examples are the DeWitt-Piatt Bi-County Health Department, the Ford-Iroquois Public Health Department, the Franklin-Williamson Bi-County Health Department, the Southern Seven Health Department (Alexander, Hardin, Johnson, Massac, Pope, Pulaski and Union counties), and the Egyptian Health Department (Gallatin, Saline and White counties).
+Successful examples are the DeWitt-Piatt Bi-County Health Department, the Franklin-Williamson Bi-County Health Department, the Southern Seven Health Department (Alexander, Hardin, Johnson, Massac, Pope, Pulaski and Union counties), and the Egyptian Health Department (Gallatin, Saline and White counties).

 How are local health departments funded?

 Local health departments are funded from a combination of sources.
 Local health departments receive monies from local fee-for-services, local tax support, state funding from IDPH, other state agencies, federal sources and non-governmental grant sources.